thomaspatzke/hashextension/README.md

 hashextension
 =============

-Implementation of the hash extension attack
+Implementation of the hash extension attack.
+See

+# ./hashextension.py -h

+for further documentation.